stuartellis/sve-personal-website/content/articles/python-modern-practices.md

 Many products support these features, so that you can run your Python code concurrently on multiple CPUs or multiple computers, and can use asynchronous code when it makes sense to do so.
 You often do not need to implement these capabilities yourself.

 To run multiple Python processes, use a Python framework or a separate product that suits your needs.
-For example, you could use the [Dramatiq](https://dramatiq.io/) task processing library, [Dask](https://docs.dask.org/en/stable/index.html) for parallel computation, a workflow engine such as [Apache Airflow](https://airflow.apache.org/) or [Prefect](https://www.prefect.io/), or an application server like [Gunicorn](https://gunicorn.org/).
+For example, you could use the [Dramatiq](https://dramatiq.io/) task processing library, [Dask](https://docs.dask.org/en/stable/index.html) for parallel computation, a workflow engine such as [Apache Airflow](https://airflow.apache.org/) or [Prefect](https://www.prefect.io/), or an application server like [Granian](https://github.com/emmett-framework/granian) or [Gunicorn](https://gunicorn.org/).
 To reliably handle long-running processes at scale, you can use a container system with one container per process, such as Kubernetes or [Amazon ECS](https://aws.amazon.com/ecs/).

 To use asynchronous I/O in your code, use a Python library or framework that supports it.
 Some support writing both synchronous and asynchronous functions in the same application.
-The [FastAPI](https://fastapi.tiangolo.com/) Web framework [supports both types of function](https://fastapi.tiangolo.com/async/), as does [Dramatiq](https://dramatiq.io/guide.html#actors).
+For example, the [FastAPI](https://fastapi.tiangolo.com/) Web framework [supports both types of function](https://fastapi.tiangolo.com/async/), as does [Dramatiq](https://dramatiq.io/guide.html#actors).

 Code that uses asynchronous I/O must not call _any_ function that uses synchronous I/O, such as _open()_, or the _logging_ module in the standard library.
 Instead, you need to use either the equivalent functions from _asyncio_ in the standard library or ensure that the third-party library that you use is designed to support asynchronous code.